madmachineio/docs/docs/overview/hardware/circuit-playgrounds.md

 - **Buzzer**: produces sounds that are usually for alert or confirmation.
 - **Humiture**: measure temperature and humidity.
 - **Color sensor**: detect the color of an object and the light intensity.
-- **Accelerometer**: detect movement by measuring the acceleration in x, y and z-axis.
+- **Accelerometer**: detect movement by measuring the acceleration in x, y, and z-axis.
 - **Speaker**: generate sounds or play the audio files back.
 - **Microphone**: record sound and store audio data.
 - **LCD**: display graphics or images.